-This booklet throws some light on what board work entails and the steps involved in getting a suitable non-executive directorship for the first time.
+This booklet throws light on what board work entails and the steps involved in getting a suitable non-executive directorship for the first time.

-Board composition is the subject of much debate throughout the world, while the role of the non-executive or independent director is becoming more onerous.
-Boards are seeking greater diversity among directors and are considering a broader pool of candidates.
+With board composition continuing to be the subject of much debate throughout the world, the role of the non-executive or independent director is becoming more onerous.
+Boards are seeking greater diversity among directors and are considering a broader pool of candidates to ensure they have the right range of skills and experience around the table.